ademuri/open-motion-light/README.md

 A battery-powered motion sensor light.

+Status: in development (as of July 2025).
+The current hardware revision, v1.2, mostly works, but has a few small issues.
+I'm hoping that the next revision will be the "final" version before starting small-scale production for sale.

+Ordering and programming one of these units is a relatively complicated project.
+I don't recommend it unless you're looking for a learning experience, or have completed similar projects before.

 ## Programming

 To easily update the firmware on your unit, and to configure the settings, go to the management page: https://ademuri.github.io/open-motion-light-manager/.
 This uses the WebSerial browser API, which is only supported in Chromium-based browsers (e.g. Chrome and Edge).